aadittambe/actions-pipeline/docs/source/index.md

 ## Epilogue: Hello, analysis!

-Now that we are downloading the most current CSV (`usgs_current.csv`) and also aggregating all the data we collect (`usgs_main.csv`), we can run some basic analysis, and connect it to our workflow with GitHub Actions.
-We will accomplish this using a code notebook and run it every time our workflow runs.
+Now that we are downloading the most current CSV (`usgs_current.csv`) and also aggregating all the data we collect (`usgs_main.csv`), we can run some basic analysis on the file.

 In our GitHub repository, click on the `usgs_main.csv` file.